IPESE/REHO/documentation/sections/Input data.rst

 Input files overview
 ====================

-The REHO framework requires several input informations at different stage.
-Please see Section :ref:`label_sec_overview` for an overview of the framework and Section :ref:`sec_model` for the detailed formulation of the model.

-Figure XX illustrates how input data are used in the framework.
 There are several input files in the REHO framework, each serving a specific purpose:

 1. **Building Information File**: